robocup-logistics/rcll-get-started/README.md

 - `REFBOX_CONFIG_COMM` communication config to use in the refbox.
 - `REFBOX_CONFIG_MPS` mps config to use in the refbox.
 - `REFBOX_CONFIG_TEAM` team config to use in the refbox.
+- `REFBOX_CONFIG_CHALLENGE` challenges config to use in the refbox.

+In the folder `config/refbox` are some configuraitons which are used by default.
+You can find more [here](https://github.com/robocup-logistics/rcll-refbox/tree/master/cfg]) in the rcll-refbox repository.

 ##### rc_start_simulator
 start the rcll-simulator and the frontend for it.
 The ui can then be accessed via [http://localhost:4200/](http://localhost:4200/)``.